Make your artificial intelligence systems comply with the Privacy Act 2020 before the Privacy Commissioner asks questions you cannot answer

-The challenge
+The challenge for New Zealand businesses

-No AI-specific regulation exists
+No AI-specific privacy regulation exists

 Training data creates compliance gaps

-Individual rights get complicated
+Individual rights get complicated with AI

-Deliverable: Privacy compliance gap analysis, risk register
+Deliverable: Privacy compliance gap analysis, risk register, principle-by-principle assessment

 Conduct Privacy Impact Assessments for high-risk AI

-Deliverable: Privacy Impact Assessment documentation
+Deliverable: Privacy Impact Assessment documentation for each high-risk AI system

 Build operational procedures for ongoing compliance

-Deliverable: Training materials, quick-reference guides
+Deliverable: Training materials, quick-reference guides, ongoing compliance checklists

-Key Privacy Principles for AI Systems
+Key Information Privacy Principles for AI systems

 Principle 1: Purpose of collection

-Principle 10: Accuracy
+Principle 8: Accuracy

-Principle 13: Openness
+Principle 13: Unique identifiers

 Who this is for